 - Reverse digital profiling lookup: Check 35+ platforms and online networks for user data.

-- Check social signals: SEON aggregates data from 35+ social networks for user information, far more than any other KYC software tool.
+- Check social signals: SEON aggregates data from 35+ online platforms, including social networks, for user information – far more than any other KYC software tool.

 - Fast and frictionless: Get results in split seconds via API.